 While you can catch the flu at any time, it's more likely to happen in the colder months of the year (April to October).
 The flu season typically peaks in August, but laboratory-confirmed cases of influenza have been higher than usual so far this year — as have calls about flu-related symptoms to the healthdirect helpline.

-Currently there is a high level of flu activity in Australia.
-The flu vaccine and good hygiene are the best ways of protection against the flu.
+Currently there is a moderate level of flu activity in Australia.
+The flu vaccine and good hygiene are still the best ways of protection against the flu.

 Flu-related calls to healthdirect

 Healthdirect Australia collects data based on flu-related calls to the healthdirect helpline (1800 022 222).
 This information is used to publish the flu 'trend' graph, below.